December is a month of various traditions. Traditions that typically have little to do with saving, budgeting, and planning for a richer year ahead.

 Rewriting and updating my professional resume is another thing I don’t particularly enjoy.
 And yet, it’s another essential step of “boring variety” in my list of steps towards a richer new year.
 As I’ve learned, having a well-written and up-to-date resume can be one of the biggest contributors to a better income.
 It doesn’t really matter if you work at a factory, restaurant, or office.
 What matters is that your professional knowledge and skills grow and you are advancing as a specialist in your industry.

 To get a better position and to boost your monthly income, your resume has to capture your professional growth.
-Let’s face it, single mothers are amongst the hardest working people on the planet!
+Let’s face it, single mothers are among the hardest working people on the planet!
 Chances are, you have been working very hard and deserve to get fair reimbursement for your dedication at work.
 As you’ve learned new skills and gained more practical knowledge at work, make sure your resume reflects that.

 After searching online, I’ve noticed a vast range of prices for a professional resume writing service.
 Unless you are at a CEO-level (and can justify spending a few thousand dollars to write your resume), I don’t recommend spending more than $150-$250 to have it done.
 Fiverr has a few good resume writers with stellar reviews who are more affordable than other writers online (click here to get 20% off if you haven’t used Fiverr before).
 Make sure to view samples of previous work from a resume writer you decide to work with.
 Yes, even $150-$250 is a lot of money for a single mother’s budget, but even if it will help you earn a few hundred dollars extra per month it is worth the initial investment.